Bonzo Goes to College

-Bonzo Goes to College is a 1952 American comedy film directed by Frederick De Cordova and starring Maureen O'Sullivan, Edmund Gwenn, Charles Drake, Gigi Perreau, Gene Lockhart, and Bonzo.
+Bonzo Goes to College is a 1952 American comedy sports film directed by Frederick De Cordova and starring Maureen O'Sullivan, Edmund Gwenn, Charles Drake, Gigi Perreau and Gene Lockhart.
 It is a sequel to the 1951 film Bedtime for Bonzo.

 Plot

-Former lab chimpanzee Bonzo, suddenly literate, runs away from a carnival sideshow.
-He lands in the college town of Pawlton, where young Betsy mistakenly believes the chimp is a gift from her grandfather, Pop Drew, the football coach at Pawlton.
+Former lab chimpanzee Bonzo, suddenly literate, escapes from a carnival sideshow.
+He lands in the college town of Pawlton, where young Betsy mistakenly believes that Bonzo is a gift from her grandfather Pop Drew, the college's football coach.

-Betsy wants to formally adopt Bonzo, something her parents, Marion and Malcolm Drew, aren't too sure about.
-A judge goes along with the idea, pretending to officially approve an adoption, just to humor the girl.
-Betsy then writes her other grandfather, millionaire Clarence Gateson, to inform him she now has a baby brother.
-Gateson is thrilled until he arrives in Pawlton and finds the truth.
+Betsy wants to adopt Bonzo, but parents, Marion and Malcolm Drew, have reservations.
+A judge supports the idea and pretends to officially approve an adoption just to humor Betsy.
+Betsy writes to her other grandfather, millionaire Clarence Gateson, to inform him she now has a baby brother.
+Gateson is thrilled until he arrives in Pawlton and learns the truth.

-Gateson warms up to Bonzo and even takes him golfing.
-Discovering what a natural athlete the chimpanzee is, an idea is hatched that Bonzo could play quarterback for the college, where Pop is desperate for good players.
-A couple of con men, Edwards and Wilbur Crane, kidnap the chimpanzee just before the big game and replace Bonzo with one that can't play ball.
-Before they can collect their bets, the real Bonzo turns up and wins the game.
+Gateson warms to Bonzo and takes him golfing.
+Discovering that Bonzo is a natural athlete, an idea is hatched for Bonzo to play quarterback for the college, where Pop is desperate for good players.
+Con men Edwards and Wilbur Crane kidnap Bonzo just before the big game and replace him with a chimpanzee that cannot play football.
+Before the con men can collect their bets, the real Bonzo appears and wins the game.